kimb/prometheus-grafana-docker-rpi/README.md

-# Ansible playbook to install Prometheus and Grafana to Raspberry PI.
+# Ansible playbook to install Prometheus and Grafana to a Raspberry PI.

 Intended for easy (re-)deployment of the monitoring tools onto a Raspberry Pi.